FelixFourcolor/noteblock-generator/README.md

                     // If sustain is false (default), a note with duration n
                     // is the same as the note with duration 1 and n-1 rests;
                     // otherwise, it is n repeated notes of duration 1.

+                    // Another optional argument
+                    "trill": "[trill note name][trill octave] [trill duration]"
+                    // The rules for trill name is the same as main note's name.
+See above.
+                    // The trill starts from the main note,
+                    // then ossilates between two notes for "trill duration" units,
+                    // then rests for the remaining of the main note's duration.
+                    // If sustain is enabled, rather than rest the trill will be followed by a tremlo.
+                    // Named "trill" but is far more useful than only performing trills,
+                    // because of the freedom of choosing trill duration:
+                    // 1: indistinguishable from a regular note
+                    // 2: appoggiatura
+                    // 3: mordent
+                    // 4+: short trill
+                    // trill duration = main note duration: full trill

                 },

                 {